PatilShreyas/mutekt/README.md

 #### 1.3 Include generated classes in sources

-> **Note**
-> In order to make IDE aware of generated code, it's important to include KSP generated sources in the project source sets.
+In order to make IDE aware of generated code, it's important to include KSP generated sources in the project source sets.

 Include generated sources as follows: